microsoft/OfficeCppGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 Not easy. ???
 Look for messy loops, nested loops, long functions, absence of function calls, lack of use of non-built-in types.
 Cyclomatic complexity?

+### <a name="Res-alias-understand"></a>ES.Office.1: Don't create aliases for types developers already understand

+Don't create aliases for types developers already understand, unless there is a clear gain in code clarity from doing so.
+See, for example, [T.42: Use template aliases to simplify notation and hide implementation details](#Rt-alias).

+##### Reason

+Aliases that obscure already understood types behind new terminology are a detriment to easily understanding code.
+Aliases can also introduce a false sense of security regarding type-safety.

+##### Example

+    // Behavior and correct usage of std::map and std::unique_ptr are already understood. using ActionTriggerMap = std::map<Action, Trigger>; // Avoid.
+Loses the familiarity of std::map. using ActionPtr = std::unique_ptr<Action>;          // Avoid.
+Loses the familiarity of std::unique_ptr.

+    #define fFalse          ((BOOL) 0)  // Bad.
+Use FALSE.
+    #define fTrue           ((BOOL) 1)  // Bad.
+Use TRUE.

 ### <a name="Res-abstr"></a>ES.2: Prefer suitable abstractions to direct use of language features